Skip to main content

 Customize overlays

-The Overlay menu bar below the video previewer is where you can make changes to your overlay's appearance.
+The Overlay menu bar below the video previewer lets you make certain changes to your overlay's appearance.

 • Adjust the corner roundness